eoinlarkin/retro-pc/README.md

 ## RetroPc E-Commerce Website

-A fictional ecommerce website for the selling of vintage PC hardware.
+A fictional e-commerce website for the selling of vintage PC hardware.

 The site has been developed using Django, features Stripe integration and has been deployed to Heroku.